-- Collapsible food and water bowls: Lightweight, collapsible fabric bowls are great for Bug-Out Bags because they’re so compact.
+- Collapsible food and water bowls: Lightweight, collapsible fabric or silicone bowls are great for Bug-Out Bags because they’re so compact.
 Often, these bowls are equipped with carabiner clips, making it possible to clip them to your dog’s leash or outside of the pack, leaving valuable space for other supplies.

 - Dog booties and water-resistant coat: With the uncertainties surrounding an emergency evacuation, you’ll need to be prepared for all types of weather conditions.
 Be sure your pack includes a set of dog booties to protect your pup’s paws against ice, and snow in the winter or extreme heat in the summer.
 Booties are also helpful if you find yourself hiking over rocky or rough terrain that could damage delicate paw pads.
 Also important is a dog coat that offers warmth and protection against rain and snow.